-- Policies pertaining to medical staff, practitioner/provider and the organization; and
+- policies pertaining to medical staff, practitioner/provider, and the organization

 CPCS Examination Eligibility Requirements

-At the time of application, the candidate must be currently employed in the medical services profession for at least the past 12 consecutive months AND have a total of three years’ experience in the medical services profession within the past five years.
+At the time of application, the candidate must be employed in the medical services profession for at least 12 consecutive months in the last 24 months AND have a total of three years of experience in the medical services profession within the past five years.

 CPCS Practice Test